readthedocs/readthedocs.org/docs/guides/manage-translations.rst

 .. _sphinx-intl: https://pypi.org/project/sphinx-intl/

-First, we need to install it:
+First, you need to install it:

 .. code-block:: console